 The Worst Years: 2002, 2003, 2004, 2005, 2006

-Want to see the gory details?
+Want to see the horrific details?

 Check out the NHTSA recalls and complaints for 2002, 2003, 2004, 2005, and 2006 Dodge Rams.
-It’s not attractive.
+It’s not appealing.

 Best & Worst Years for Dodge Ram (RAM) 4th Generation (2009-2018)